Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/release-notes/preview-7.md

 > This approach is not perfect.
 Such properties have no IntelliSense support or compile time validation, they are basically `<string, object>` pairs.
 Therefore, this approach might be revised in future.

 ## Absolute Layout
-With attached properties support, is became possible to add two layouts previously missing.
+With the attached properties support, is became possible to add two layouts previously missing.
 First one is AbsoluteLayout, which is used to position and size children using explicit values.
 ```xml
 <AbsoluteLayout HeightRequest="200">
     <BoxView Color="Colors.Green"